 The field is controlled by normally unmanned wellhead platforms on Elgin and Franklin, which are connected to and remotely controlled from a single production / utilities / quarters (PUQ) platform on Elgin.

 The Elgin wellhead platform consists of 1,743t topsides and a 2,715t, four-leg steel jacket containing 12 platform slots.
 The Franklin platform consists of a 2,800t jacket supporting 2,093t topsides.
 It contains nine platform slots.

-So far Total has invested more than £1.65bn (€2.8bn), in the two fields including €33m for R&D. At peak production the fields were turning out approximately 220,000 barrels of oil equivalent a day, or around seven percent of total UK production.
+So far Total invested more than £1.65bn (€2.8bn), in the two fields, including €33m for R&D. At peak production, the fields were turning out approximately 220,000 barrels of oil equivalent a day, or approximately 7% of total UK production.

 Production / utilities / quarters (PUQ) platform

 The wellhead platforms were connected to an integrated, permanently manned PUQ platform on Elgin.
 The Elgin drilling platform is linked by a 100m access bridge (along which hydrocarbons will be piped), while the Franklin platform is connected via an inter-field pipeline system.